OpenKneeboard/OpenKneeboard/docs/remote-controls.md

 After the page number, you can also add:

 - 0: change the current active kneeboard (default)
-- 1: change the primary (left) kneeboard
+- 1: change the first (right) kneeboard
-- 2: change the secondary (right) kneeboard
+- 2: change the second (left) kneeboard

 For example: